 Taste: Honey, vanilla and cinnamon, ginger and cloves – lots of spice!
 Struck matches.
 Cherry.
 Walnut.
 Figs. Opened up well with some water.

-Value for money: A fine dram that’s sadly priced beyond the reach of us mere mortals.
+Thoughts: A fine dram that’s sadly priced beyond the reach of us mere mortals.
 Hard to judge it against other drams on the market as there aren’t a great deal of 23 year olds out there.
 You can pick up some excellent 21 year old malts for £150 though which places the Craigellachie more in the realm of the 25 year old and they can be anywhere from £250 to £Macallan.
 In that context the price probably isn’t too ridiculous.
 Not that any of this matters because I doubt many of my readers are planning on spending £330 on a single bottle any time soon.

 Craigellachie is a great distillery and I find its sulphur-heavy distillate so much more interesting than the delicate Speysiders that grab all the mainstream success.
 Having said that, even though the 23 year old is a lovely dram, I’d much rather direct my money towards their 17 year old which at less than a third of the price offers far greater value for money.
 Isn’t it amazing how those six extra years in the cask managed to treble the price of the whisky?